jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 and which denied to these petitioners the entry into the school which they claimed the right to enter—has changed its position in that regard.
 We have seen some statements in the press by some members of the Board which have been alluded to in the briefs.
 </p>
-<p>MR. JUSTICE FRANKFURTER: I do not care about that, and the reason why I think it is important is—I hope this is
+<p><b>MR. JUSTICE FRANKFURTER</b>: I do not care about that, and the reason why I think it is important is—I hope this is
 not improper for stating my own individual responsibility—to the extent that problems of this sort are settled outside a court of law, to that extent, in my opinion, the public good is advanced; and if, by any chance, settlements are made in various